 “And the day came when the risk to remain tight in a bud became more painful than the risk it took to blossom.” – Anais Nin

-Life in the San Francisco Bay Area can be stressful.
-Some of us go along, facing life’s challenges just fine, and then – suddenly – we might move through a phase in our lives that is particularly overwhelming.
-Perhaps there was a major life transition.
+Life can be stressful.
+Some of us go along facing life’s challenges just fine, and then – suddenly – we might move through a phase in our lives that is particularly overwhelming.
+Perhaps there is a major life transition.
 Perhaps there have been a series of stressors.
 Or perhaps the feeling of anxiety has been slowly building over a period of time.

-If you are struggling with Obsessive Compulsive Disorder (OCD), we can also explore Exposure-Response Prevention (ERP) – an evidenced-based treatment for OCD.
-We can create a desensitization protocol together, and role play successive approximations to the feared experience to practice response prevention.
+If you’re struggling with Obsessive Compulsive Disorder (OCD), we can also explore Exposure-Response Prevention (ERP) – an evidenced-based CBT treatment for OCD.
+We can create a desensitization protocol together, and role play successive approximations to the feared experience to practice Exposure and Response Prevention.

-For all anxiety-related issues, it can be helpful to explore Eye-Movement Desensitization and Reprocessing(EMDR) as part of the treatment plan, to process the anxiety on a neural level, and address any underlying trauma that might be at the root of the anxiety.
+For all anxiety-related issues, it can also be helpful to explore Eye-Movement Desensitization and Reprocessing(EMDR) as part of the treatment plan, to process the anxiety on a neural level, and address any underlying traumatic events that might be at the root of the anxiety.